Fabian Ernst: Club career

-He left after spending three and a half years at Schalke and joined Beşiktaş J.K. on 2 February 2009, signing a contract which lasted until 2012.
+He moved to Schalke 04 in summer 2005, spending three and a half years there.
+He joined Beşiktaş on 2 February 2009, signing a contract which lasted until 2012.
 In his first season with Beşiktaş he scored two goals.
-An the end of the season, he was elected "The Best Player Of The Team" by the supporters.
+At the end of the season, he was elected "The Best Player Of The Team" by the supporters.

 On 16 September 2010, Ernst headed in a last-minute goal against Bulgarian side CSKA Sofia to help his team to a winning start in the group stages of the UEFA Europa League.
-In the 2012–13 season, he joined Kasımpaşa S.K., another football club headquartered in Istanbul.
+In the 2012–13 season, he joined Kasımpaşa, another football club headquartered in Istanbul.
 He was also captain of the team.
 In June 2013, he announced that he was thinking about retirement.

 After a career break from the summer 2013 until the summer 2014, Ernst signed a contract with OSV Hannover although he had bids from other bigger clubs.

 International career

 In 2002, Ernst played his first international game, representing Germany against Kuwait.
 Ernst was a member of the German squad at Euro 2004.
 As of the end of 2007, he had won 24 caps and scored one goal for his country.

 After that first season by Schalke 04, he found himself not being selected by his national squad for FIFA World Cup 2006, just like for Euro 2008 and FIFA World Cup 2010.